 - Start off sharing highlights about the wonderful things they have exhibited in class so far this year

-- Inform your student of any changes that may be coming to help them be more successful in the classroom (new seating, visiting the teacher table, after school support)
+- Inform your student of any changes that may be coming to help them be more successful in the classroom (new seating, visiting the teacher table, virtual learning accommodations, after school support)

 - Continue to communicate with the teacher to make sure the plan is in motion and assess the progress so further changes can be implemented or discontinue the special effort if no longer necessary.

 School looks a lot different this year.
 Some students are attending class in-person, some on a hybrid platform, and some are still fully remote and learning online.
 Regardless of where your student is learning this year, Mathnasium can help!